adamsmd/BibScrape/FEATURES.md

 - Converts the `isbn` field to ISBN-13 or ISBN-10 depending on the `--isbn-type` flag.

-- Checks that the `isbn` field has a proper checksum.
+- Checks that the `isbn` field has a correct checksum.

 - Selects the print or online `isbn` depending on the `--isbn-media` flag.

-- Checks that the `issn` field has a proper checksum.
+- Checks that the `issn` field has a correct checksum.

 - Selects the print or online `issn` depending on the `--issn-media` flag.